Making forward-thinking cities around the globe faster, smarter, and more efficient

 Massachusetts Department of Transportation

-Conveyal is working with AECOM and MassDOT on the Focus40 initiative, the long-range investment plan for public transportation in metropolitan Boston.
-We provide analysis tools to allow other members of the consultant team to develop and evaluate scenarios.
-In addition, we provide assistance with developing appropriate accessibility metrics to measure the region’s goals, interpreting analysis results, and supporting users of our analysis platform.
-In addition to the Focus40 initiative, we provide software and support for MassDOT to perform accessibility analysis throughout the state of Massachusetts.
+Conveyal partnered with AECOM and MassDOT on the Focus40 initiative, the long-range investment plan for public transportation in metropolitan Boston.
+We provided analysis tools to allow other members of the consultant team to develop and evaluate scenarios.
+In addition, we provided assistance with developing appropriate accessibility metrics to measure the region’s goals, interpreting analysis results, and supporting users of our analysis platform.

 Atlanta Regional Commission